prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ### 3.4.1 Data and Software Setup

-The first step involves obtaining the FragPipe 22 mass spectrometry output files [10.5281/zenodo.15850770](http://doi.org/10.5281/zenodo.15850770) and setting up the analysis environment in R. The `prolfquapp` ([10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911)) package provides a set of shell scripts that automate the analysis workflow.
+The first step involves obtaining the FragPipe 22 mass spectrometry output files [10.5281/zenodo.15850770](http://doi.org/10.5281/zenodo.15850770) and setting up the analysis environment in R.

+- For total proteome samples `psm.tsv` files containing peptide-spectrum match data
+- For phospho-enriched samples:
+  - abundance_multi-site.tsv files for multisite feature analysis
+- abundance_single-site.tsv files for individual modification site analysis

+ The `prolfquapp` ([10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911)) package provides a set of shell scripts that automate the analysis workflow.
 These scripts are copied into the working directory to be used in subsequent steps.
 See **Supplementary Material Section A.1-A.2** for complete setup instructions and example dataset download.

 ### 3.4.2 Sample Annotation